DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.5 Industrial Control Systems (ICS)
     - ❄️**Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT): ICS examples include distributed control systems (DCSs), programmable logic controllers (PLCs), and supervisory control and data acquisition (SCADA).
     - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices like those in an electrical power plant or factory; SCADA systems are well suited for distributed environments, such as those spanning continents
+        - SCADA systems are large Industrial Control Systems (ICSs) that can span large geographic areas.
+SCADA systems control and supervise operations using inputs from Programmable Logic Controllers (PLCs), sensors, and Human-Machine Interfaces (HMI).
+The supervisory computers of the SCADA system use this input to send commands to Remote Terminal Units (RTUs) to alter a process or generate alarms.
+            - 📝A Programmable Logic Controllers  (PLC) is a controller that can have multiple inputs and outputs.
+PLCs are often networked and controlled by a supervisory computer.
+A Distributed Control System (DCS) is a network of PLCs, sensors, and supervisory computers.
+Generally, a DCS is process-specific and does not span large geographical areas, whereas a SCADA system controls multiple processes and can span large geographical areas.
         - some SCADA systems still rely on legacy or proprietary communications, putting them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
         - In industrial control systems (ICSs), ensuring the availability of ♨️real-time control signals is a primary concern.
 The immediate and continuous availability of control signals is critical for the proper functioning of industrial processes.
         - Supervisory Control and Data Acquisition systems, or SCADA systems, provide a graphical interface to monitor industrial control systems (ICS).